 - 5% cash back for online purchases at Walmart.com.

-- 2% cash back when you buy at Walmart stores or gas stations.
+- 2% cash back at Walmart stores, restaurants, and on travel.

 - 1% cash back on other purchases.

 - Earn 5% cash back in Walmart stores for the first 12 months after approval when you use your Capital One Walmart Rewards® Card with Walmart Pay.

 The rewards do not expire.

 👎 The downside: The APR is on the steep side.
 Pay your balance in full on or before the due date!

 BEST FOR STUDENTS